Lyall-A/How-Much-Code/README.md

-# A crappy script to check how much lines and characters of code you have written
+# Check how much lines and characters of code you have written, are you autistic?